3 Ways to Improve Retention

 Are you doing as much as possible to convert new customers to long term clients of your business?
 Track and encourage conversations between your staff and new customers to ensure they had a great experience and to encourage them to come back.
 You must be diligent and methodical about this, not passive.

 We have to ensure we are listening to what our customers like—and what they don’t—and respond accordingly.
-Technology partners like Listen360 and Frederick can help automate this for you, but there are low-budget ways to do this, too.
-At my studio I had a fish bowl so people could write their feedback down, old school style, right after a session.
-Coupled with the prompt they received from the MINDBODY app and Listen360 emails, I had a good picture of my customers’ feelings.
+MINDBODY Marketing has tools that can help automate this for you, but there are low-budget ways to do this, too.
+At my studio, I had a fishbowl so people could write their feedback down, old school style, right after a session.
+Coupled with the prompt they received from the MINDBODY app, I had a good picture of my customers’ feelings.
 I also had staff people assigned to take services at my space and had them provide feedback to me as the owner, and to the instructors as well.

 Want to dig in more on retention or any of the topics mentioned above?
-MINDBODY customers can join us live at MINDBODY University this spring and summer in London and Denver, or check out our new and improved MBU On Demand library in your Help menu where we have extended content on all of these topics and more.
+MINDBODY customers can join us live at MINDBODY University this spring and summer where we have extended content on all of these topics and more.